 That said, if you do only notice a billing error after a few months, you may have some leeway.
 “With the Visa and MasterCard guidelines, issues really need to be flagged within 120 days in order to preserve the customer’s chargeback rights,” says Landers.
 “However, we always encourage customers to give us a call or go online and reach out no matter how long it’s been since the transaction.”

 Issuers usually post guidelines for the dispute process on their websites.
 Discover’s Dispute a Charge page, for example, states cardholders have 120 days from the transaction date to open a dispute online.
 For disputes beyond 120 days, they offer a phone number.

-it's fraud, stress that
+3. If it’s fraud, stress that

 If you have reason to believe a charge was made fraudulently, your case will receive special attention so make that clear upfront.
 “Say, ‘This is fraud, unauthorized use, and I want you to fix it,’ and keep saying that,” Sherry says.